 Nearly 70 miles off of Key West, seven small islands form Dry Tortugas National Park and appear at the end of the Florida Keys chain.
 Dry Tortugas sits in the Florida Reef System (FRS) which is the largest coral reef ecosystem in the continental U.S. It spans 358 miles in Southeast Florida, from the Dry Tortugas off Key West, north to Martin County.
 The FRS is home to many inhabitants including several coral species listed as threatened under the Endangered Species Act.
 The Nature Conservancy spearheaded the Florida Reef Resilience Program, which has brought together managers from around the world and strengthens their ability to protect and manage coral reefs.
 The Conservancy and partners have been propagating the endangered coral at nearby nursery sites—photo by @carltonward. @natureflorida

-Onboard the Antarctic Climate Adventure expedition, you’ll explore environmental issues of climate change and its impact on nature and people.
+Onboard these enlightening expeditions, you’ll explore environmental issues of climate change and its impact on nature and people.
 Learn from the experts about groundbreaking, innovative solutions being championed by governments, business, and community leaders.

-Against the backdrop of wild, untamed Antarctica, you’ll explore its sensitive ecosystems, vulnerable species and greatest ecological challenges and threats with some of the most brilliant minds involved in these issues today.
+Against the backdrop of the extraordinary Arctic regions or Antarctica, you’ll explore sensitive ecosystems, vulnerable species and the greatest ecological challenges and threats with some of the most brilliant minds involved in these issues today.
 A portion of every fare on this enriching expedition supports the Conservancy and its mission to protect the world’s critically important lands and waters.

-It’s an unprecedented opportunity to gain a deeper understanding of the issues, challenges and prospective solutions to climate change within the incredible context of Antarctica itself.
-Traveling in comfort on the all-suites, all-inclusive Island Sky, you can focus on the immense knowledge being shared, and the unparalleled access to the seventh continent that only a small expedition ship can deliver.
+All of this voyages offer an unprecedented opportunity to gain a deeper understanding of the issues, challenges and prospective solutions to climate change within the incredible context of the Arctic or Antarctica.